Best Outdoor Camping Equipment for Preppers

 When the world turns upside down, your main worry should be towards your health and the ones in your party.
 Now, since water is crucial for the human organism (especially when you’re on the move), I recommend packing some bottled water in your BOB.

 Still, if you’re on the roads for more than 72 hours, it’s time to consider alternative solutions, like a natural source (a stream, creek, or river).
+That’s when a portable water filter can come in handy.

 Important tip: never drink from a still body of water (lakes, ponds, puddle, and so on)!
 These are easier to contaminate given that water is not refreshed.